5 - Introduction to the transition plan

 🌐 English versionarrow-up-right of this image.

-Bilan Carbone®, after the accounting step, naturally leads to the development of a transition plan, any approach carbon accounting approach intended to enable the move to action.
+Bilan Carbone®, after the accounting step, naturally leads to the development of a transition plan, any carbon accounting approach intended to enable the move to action.

 Figure 5.0.2: Timeline of the Transition Plan step